DenizSonmez5131/DenizSonmez5131/README.md

 ### Hi there 👋
-I'm 18 and I'm freshman at Bilkent University
+I'm 19 and I'm studying at Bilkent University
 I'm currently learning Java